The Quiet Counter

 Inside the company, that worked because of structure, not charm.
 Senior offers go through three layers.
 The hiring manager has limited flex inside band.
 HR and compensation check internal equity and policy.
 The skip-level approver, or the comp committee, signs off on anything above standard.

 A $20,000 base bump might require escalation and a story.
 The same $20,000 as a sign-on bonus can clear in one signature.
-Same cost.
-Different politics.
+Not knowing both paths is what costs you.

 The Quiet Counter teaches you which lever lives in which room.
 How comp bands really work.
-And how to phrase an ask that the CFO across the table can walk into a meeting and get approved.
+And how to phrase an ask the person across the table can walk into a meeting and get approved.

 What You Get